 It wasn’t the first time the BBC had a chance to screen a drama about the mutiny.
 Former actor Leslie Glazer had his play about the events rejected in the early 1970s.
 The BBC ’s explanation was quite ironic; the board was a little “unhappy about the mix between fact and fiction” (New Dispute Erupts Over Monocled Mutineer, The Times, September 26, 1986, p.2)

 At the time that the third installment of the drama was due to go out on Sunday 14th September, the BBC was near to collapse.
-The sudden death of top BBC Governor, Stuart Young, three days before the drama’s first episode was due to be screened allowed the Tories to install dedicated Tory oddball Marmaduke Hussey in his place.
+The sudden death of top BBC Governor, Stuart Young, three days before the drama’s first episode was due to be screened allowed the Conservative Government to install dedicated Tory oddball, Marmaduke Hussey in his place.
 Thatcher said that Young, originally installed at the BBC as safe pair of hands, “had gone native”.
 His days had been numbered anyway, by all accounts.

 Bleasdale’s ‘Marxist propaganda’ couldn’t have arrived at a better time for the Tories.
 And it wasn’t much of a secret either.
 According to Conservative Party Chairman, Norman Tebbit, Hussey had been specifically appointed “to get in there and sort the place out … and in days not months”.
 And if anyone would know it was Tebbit, who was already in the process of compiling his own 21-page dossier on left-wing bias at the BBC over its handling of US bombing raid on Libya that April, and a Panorama episode about right-wing extremism within the Tory party (Panorama Accused of Left Bias, The Guardian, Nov 19, 1986, p.2).